menetrendek-info/gtfs-api/README.md

 ### The state of the API
 Currently the API is under development and only a few endpoints are available.
 The API is not stable yet, so the endpoints may change in the future.
 The API is not documented yet, but you can find some information about the endpoints below.
 The only available agency is MÁV-START.
 The API only contains the data of the Hungarian railway system.
 The data of the Hungarian bus system will be added later.
+The API requests the data through SQL queries made by ChatGPT.
+ChatGPT is a GPT-3 based chatbot, which is able to generate SQL queries based on natural language descriptions.

 ### What is GTFS?
 GTFS stands for General Transit Feed Specification.
 It is a standard format for public transportation schedules and associated geographic information.
 It is used by Google Maps and other services to provide public transportation directions.